 Baking the Rugelach

-- Lightly brush the tops of the rugelach with the remaining apricot preserves.
 Bake, switching the sheets after 20 minutes, for 35 to 40 minutes, or until well browned.
 Immediately transfer the rugelach to a rack to cool.
-(The rugelach can be frozen, well wrapped, for up to 2 weeks; let return to room temperature before serving.)
+(The rugelach can be frozen, well wrapped, for up to 3 months; let return to room temperature before serving.)